 Lenders have three main concerns about flats above commercial premises:

 - Resale value: If the flat is hard to sell (because buyers are put off by the shop below), the lender's security is weakened.
+A mortgage decline on this basis is not unusual.

 - The commercial element: Noise, smells, late-night activity, and fire risk from certain businesses can affect the property.